jordwalke/FaxJs/README.md

 };
 ```

-Just like with our main component, a `PersonDisplayer` has that method called `project`.
+Just like with our main component, a `PersonDisplayer` has that method called `structure`.
 But there's a couple of new concepts here that we haven't yet seen.

 1. The outer most div has a `classSet` property.
 This is just a way to describe a set of css classes (by the object keys).
 2. You'll notice references to `this.props`.
 The things inside of `this.props` (name/interests/age) look very much like the things set on each instance of `PersonDisplayer` inside of our `MainComponent`.
-When someone contains a child component, the properties injected into it that child component become `this.props` inside the child component's  `project` method.
+When someone contains a child component, the properties injected into it that child component become `this.props` inside the child component's  `structure` method.

 <br>
 The two remaining topics are "statefullness" and "event handing".
 These will be covered further down in this README.
 For now, let's take a look at the project structure.